EBANX has reached a commitment term with the Central Bank of Brazil

-Russia has a population of 144 million and internet usage rate is at 5%, taking up a large part of e- and m-commerce markets in Europe.
+Russia has a population of 144 million and internet usage rate is at 86%, taking up a large part of e-commerce and m-commerce markets in Europe.
+In 2017, Russians spent 231$ US per capita online and 8,612$ US per capita at brick-and-mortar locations.
 In the last years, the Russian growth rate has slowed down.
 However, rebound in oil prices, a more stable inflation and the adjustments to a weak Rouble in 2015, have helped maintain an ongoing development.
-The m-commerce market is especially expected to reach its very promising potential, with a compounded annual growth rate of 8% until 2021.
+The e-commerce market is especially expected to reach its very promising potential, with a compounded annual growth rate of 9% until 2022.
 The average Russian resident has 1.67 mobile contracts, therefore, optimizing online shops for mobile devices is extremely important when selling to the Russian market.

 In 2016, a new government owned retail bank, Post Bank, was created.
 Through their large country-wide network of post offices, it is expected to become a significant player for cards payments.
 This socially-oriented task should also help make banking service more widely available.
 The newly created bank should reach around 20 million customers by 2023.

-Debit cards are the most popular payment method in Russia, at 42% of the transaction volume.
+Debit cards are the most popular payment method in Russia, at 36% of the transaction volume.
 They also dominate the payment market in terms of number of cards in circulation.
 However, the number of debit cards is slowly decreasing, at the benefit of prepaid cards.
 Earlier, the preferred payment method was pay on deliver.
-Credit cards are generally not as popular at only 8% of the transaction volume.
+Credit cards are generally not as popular at only 15% of the transaction volume.
 E-wallets are slowing emerging in the market, with Qiwi and Yandex being the most popular.
+Mobile wallets were used to pay for 24% of e-commerce and 2% of POS transactions in 2017.

 Other payment service provider in Russia include Assist, Chronopay, DengiOnline, PayOnline, PayU, Robokassa and Platron, RBK Money und Yandex Money.